ebrahimfeghhi/beyond-brainscore/README.md

 is specified by the user.
 The three possible datasets which were used in the paper, are pereira, fedorenko, and blank.

-### Feature construction
-We construct all our features in the generate_activations folder.

-LLM.py contains the code used to generate features from LLMs for all three neural datasets.

-LMMS_generate.py contains the code we used to generate sense embeddings using LMMS (pereira only).

-Syntax.py contians the code used to generate syntactic embeddings.
-We followed a procedure that was highly similar to Caucheteux et. al (2021).
-(Periera only).

 ### Generating figures

-All figures are created in the analyze_results folder.
-We provide a separate notebook for trained and untrained results for each dataset.
+All figures are created in the analyze_results/figures_code folder.
+We provide a separate script to generate the results for each figures.

-### Unresolved issues

-We made some modifications to himalaya, which currently causes the code to break when run on cpu.
-This will be fixed shortly.